Gloria Orwoba: 2023 menstruation incident

 On 14 February 2023, Orwoba attended a plenary session at the Parliament Buildings wearing white trousers that were stained red in the groin area.
 During the session, Senator Tabitha Mutinda requested that the Speaker, Amason Kingi, make a ruling on whether Orwoba's presentation constituted a breach of the Senate's dress code.
 Kingi ultimately ruled that Orwoba needed to leave the chamber and return in clean clothes.
-Coincidentally, on the same day, in a separate incident, fellow Senator Karen Nyamu was asked to leave the chamber after wearing a sleeveless dress.
+Coincidentally, on the same day, in a separate incident, fellow Senator Karen Nyamu had been asked to leave the chamber after wearing a sleeveless dress.

 Reception for Orwoba's actions have been mixed, and there has been a debate as to whether the incident was an accident or a publicity stunt.
 Mutinda called Orwoba's presentation "indecent" and accused her of not being a good role model for women and girls.
 Senator Enoch Wambua called Orwoba's actions "a shame to this house", while Senator Ledama ole Kinaon alleged that Orwoba had faked menstruation to make a political statement.
 Kingi reiterated that Orwoba had been asked to leave the chamber to give her an opportunity to change her clothes and not due to her being on her period.

-Some politicians and public figures praised Orwoba.
+Orwoba also received praise for her actions.
 Johnson Sakaja, the governor of Nairobi City County, called Orwoba's actions "bold and provocative" and promised to promote the availability of free sanitary pads throughout Nairobi.
 Media personality Janet Mbugua praised Orwoba for "reviving" the period poverty movement in Kenya.

-Orwoba stated she had adhered to the Senate's dress code, and called the staining an "accident" which she had used to raise a point about period poverty and stigma against menstruation in Kenyan society.
+Orwoba has stated she had adhered to the Senate's dress code, and called the staining an "accident" which she had used to raise a point about period poverty and stigma against menstruation in Kenyan society.
 Immediately after the incident, she visited a school in Nairobi, distributing period products.
-Orwoba has defended herself against accusations that she faked her period.
-Orwoba reported she was a target of Twitter cyberbullying following the incident.
+Orwoba has defended herself against accusations that she faked her period, and has reported that she was a target of Twitter cyberbullying following the incident.

+Following the incident, she sponsored a billboard appeared in Nairobi featuring an image of Orwoba in a white T-shirt with the words "Anything you can do, I can do bleeding" on it.